Joha-will/Active_Spring_Portfolio_Project_4/README.md

 - Code Institute - I want to say thank you to Code Institute for the support and resources they have provided which facilitated me throughtout the development of this project.
 - CI Slack Community - I want to say thank you to the Code Institute Slack community which had alot of supportive content about the modules and coding challenges.

-I want to say thank you to my family and friend who have supported and helped me throughout the development of this project.
+I want to say thank you to my family and friends who have supported and helped me throughout the development of this project.

 Finally, thank you for viewing this project and I hope you like it!